MatteoSava/pixelart-lora/README.md

 uv run modal setup
 ```

 Create a Hugging Face secret for Modal.
-This is recommended for SDXL downloads, especially if your account needs to
+This is recommended for SDXL and FLUX downloads, especially if the account needs
-accept model terms:
+to accept model terms:

 ```bash
 uv run modal secret create huggingface-secret HF_TOKEN=hf_your_token_here
 ```

+The Modal app uses:

+- `jalb-hf-cache` for Hugging Face model and dataset cache.
+- `jalb-lora-outputs` for trained LoRA checkpoints.
+- `A100-40GB` GPU functions for both training and inference.
+- A pinned Modal image built with `uv_pip_install`.

-## Train on Modal
+## Train

 ```bash
 uv run modal run src/train_jalb/modal_app.py \